Charles Sumner (bishop): Life

+He and his wife are buried in the churchyard of St John the Evangelist Church in Hale, Surrey.

 Though Evangelical in his views he did not confine his patronage to that school.

 He and his brother were members of the Canterbury Association from 27 March 1848.

 Works

 Sumner published a number of charges and sermons and The Ministerial Character of Christ Practically Considered (London, 1824).
 He also edited and translated John Milton's De doctrina christiana, which was found in the State Paper office in 1823, and formed the text of Macaulay's essay on Milton.

 Family

 Sumner married Jennie Fanny Barnabine Maunoir (23 February 1794 – 3 September 1849) and had seven children - four sons and three daughters, including: